axieinfinity/ronin-documentation/README.md

 ## Check content against the style guide

-Ronin documentatoin is gradually edited to comply with the [Google developer documentation style guide](https://developers.google.com/style).
+Ronin documentation is gradually edited to comply with the [Google developer documentation style guide](https://developers.google.com/style).

 Before publishing a new or edited page, you must review the content using